jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 As Part of this Lab, we are performing following tasks.

-1. Creation of Azure services
+1. Creation of Azure SQL Server
+2. Setting up Firewall rules
-2. Creation of Azure Database for Azure SQL Databases
+3. Creation of Azure Database for Azure SQL Databases
-3. Update Azure SQL database scheme and data as code
+4. Update Azure SQL database scheme and data as code